Nordgaren/DS-Gadget/README.md

 * Renamed exe.

 * Made user settings local.
 Please run the settings migrator to get your settings back!
+(Instructions in the Settings Migrator Zip)

 ### Prerelease 0.14.5.2
 **Update to Resources/Equipment/Items/Spells.txt**